-Former students in good standing who withdraw in accordance with the regulations of the school and who desire to return within two years of their departure, should notify the Herron Student Services Office.
+Former students in good standing who withdraw in accordance with the regulations of the school and who desire to return within two years of their departure should notify the Herron Student Services Office.
 Students who have been gone for two or more calendar years must follow the current bulletin requirements and meet all departmental curriculum requirements offered at the time of their return.
-All B.F.A. students who interrupt their major course of study for more than five calendar years are required to pass a portfolio review before enrolling in 300- or 400-level studio courses.
+All B.F.A. students who interrupt their major course of study for more than five calendar years are required to pass a portfolio review prior to enrollment in 300or 400-level studio courses.
+B.A.E. students who interrupt their art education program for more than five years must re-apply to the program and complete the requirements in place at the time of return.
 For visual communication students, no major course completed more than five years previously will be accepted toward the visual communication graduation requirements.

-Former students whose standing was not satisfactory at the time of withdrawal, former students who withdrew without compliance with the regulations of the school, and former students who were terminated on the basis of performance, must apply in writing to the Herron Student Services Office, 735 W. New York Street, Indianapolis, IN 46202, for consideration by the Student Affairs Appeals Committee.
+Former students whose standing was not satisfactory at the time of withdrawal, former students who withdrew without compliance with the regulations of the school, and former students who were terminated on the basis of performance, must apply in writing to the Herron Student Services Office, 735 West New York Street, Indianapolis, IN 46202, for consideration by the Student Affairs Committee.
 See section on "Petition for Readmission."
 Petitions are due to Herron Student Services Office by October 15 for spring admission and April 15 for fall admission.